 Church Leadership Development:

-This three-year program begins with completion of the discipleship certificate, followed by two years of additional study, mentoring, and practical ministry experience.
+This four-year program begins with completion of the discipleship certificate, followed by two years of additional study, mentoring, and practical ministry experience.
 The emphasis of the four-year program is to equip students who are called to full-time ministry or who desire additional preparation for their role within a local church.
 The purpose of the four-year program is to prepare leaders for ministry in the local church by giving them a solid foundational knowledge of biblical truth and how to properly interpret and apply it (2 Timothy 2:15), helping them grow in Christlike character and use their spiritual gifts in the context of the body of Christ (Ephesians 4:1-16), equipping them to reach the lost and make disciples (Matthew 28:19-20), and mentoring them in specific leadership qualities needed for pastoral or other roles (Acts 20:28)

 BIBLICAL EDUCATION: Students will take Bible courses taught in one- or two-week modules, with only one course taught per week.
 Courses will be taught by visiting instructors approved by Mokahum’s advisory council.
 In addition to classroom instruction, all students will take part in a Bible conference each year.